chrisl8/Witchazzan/README.md

 ## Where to start

-`client/src/gameLoopAndSceneFactory.js` is where the game is set up, and the every loo update is.
+`client/src/gameLoopAndSceneFactory.js` is where the game is set up, and also the game update loop that runs every frame.
 Start there and follow the functions it calls.

 ## Persistent Data Storage Information